-Consistent with input provided by educational partners, the planned broad goal, related actions, and metrics will remain the same for the 2023-2024 LCAP.
+Consistent with input provided by educational partners, the planned broad goal and related actions remain the same for the 2023-2024 LCAP.
+The metrics will remain the same as they jointly reflect the district's goal to support student achievement and successful post-secondary outcomes.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
-Table.